-The Kingdom of Saudi Arabia has embarked on an ambitious transformation of its government services to ensure they deliver value and are fit for the 21st Century.
-They have been investing in e-government to create a digital first approach so that people can interact with many different services and share data easily and securely.
+The Kingdom of Saudi Arabia embarked on an ambitious transformation of its government services to become a native digital service ecology to deliver enhanced CX and value.
+The government has been investing in e-government to create a digital first approach so that people can interact with many different services and share data easily and securely.

-I worked on a major account in the Middle East, as Principal Designer with EY-Seren , leading a team on a large programme of work.
+I worked on a major account in the Middle East, as Principal Designer with Seren (now EY-Seren) , leading a team on a large programme of work.
 The programme consisted of 5 teams with 27 Researchers and Designers whose remit was to develop new organisational structures, policies, operating procedures, systems and services for both the Ministery of Labour and Health in Saudi Arabia.

 I led the design and research strategy to transform the organisational structure, operating model, systems and protocols in the Executive Office of the the HE the Minister of Health.